GIANT FROM THE UNKNOWN

 No, if you mess up a shot you don't get to erase and start over.
 If your thumb-fingered low budget indie crew accidentally exposes an entire roll of film?
 Tough!
 Buy another $800 roll!

 Are you sure you got the shots you wanted?
-The boom mike isn't in the picture, is it?
-No shadows of the crew?
+The boom mike isn't in the picture this time, is it?
+No shadows or reflections of the crew?
 In fact, you don't even get to see what you've shot until you pay for your roll to be developed and printed onto a second roll of film for your daily (Of course a second roll!
 You aren't going to risk damage to your master, are you?).

 So by the time you see your daily, you're in the can for around $1,200 for your master print and the cheap quality film daily.
 If all went well?
 You have to pay for another cheap roll of film: a work print for the editor to use.
 Looking at about $2,000 for that 11 minute roll and, after editing you'll be grateful to have 2 usable minutes out of it all.
 That's if all went well.
 That's if nobody flubbed their lines.
 Repeatedly.